-How to Protect Yourself and Others From CO
+How to Protect Yourself & Others From CO

-- Know where and how CO may accumulate in and around your boat (see above). - Maintain fresh air circulation throughout the boat at all times. - Know where your engine and generator exhaust outlets are located and keep everyone away from these areas. - Never sit on, or hang onto, the back deck or swim platform while the engine(s) are running. - Never enter the areas under swim platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on the boat, take immediate action to dissipate these fumes. - Treat symptoms of seasickness as possible CO poisoning.
+- Know where and how CO may accumulate in and around your boat (see above). - Always maintain fresh air circulation throughout your boat. - Know where your engine and generator exhaust outlets are located and keep everyone away from these areas. - Never sit on, or hang onto, the back deck or swim platform while the engine(s) is running. - Never enter the areas under swim platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on your boat, take immediate action to dissipate these fumes. - Treat symptoms of seasickness as possible CO poisoning.
 Get the person into fresh air immediately.
-Seek medical attention-unless you're sure it's not CO. - Install and maintain CO monitors inside your boat.
-Do not ignore any alarm.
+Seek medical attention-unless you're sure it's not CO. - Maintain the CO monitors that are installed inside your boat.
+Never ignore any alarm.
 Replace monitors as recommended by the monitor manufacturer. - Follow the checklists provided on the next page. - Get a Vessel Safety Check.